Production systems

 Designing DB constraints and indexes around duplicate prevention without breaking the existing portal.

-Handling traffic spikes without opening the door to repeated entries, fraud patterns or partial writes.
+Handling traffic spikes without opening the door to repeated entries, fraud patterns, or partial writes.

 Outcome